 One of the better elements of an effective exercise routine is that it has a variety of options within its arsenal.
 This assists you in remaining engaged by keeping your body from getting used to a particular routine.
 The gym does appear as the logical winner here due to its various machines and classes, and indeed, is a great choice.
 This does not mean that all your training should be limited to four walls.
 Cycling is a leisure activity that could quickly turn into a hard workout at a moment’s notice.
 Mixing up your cycling routine is not hard; it just involves finding new routes.
 You will find more pleasure burning fat and losing weight while doing an activity you find pleasurable as opposed to one that feels like a task.

 If there is an advantage that cycling has over the standard gym membership is in its ability to relieve stress.
 Studies have found that exercising in nature helps improve the measures of pleasure, self-esteem, revitalization, and energy.
 Additionally, feelings depression, confusion, frustration, tension, worry, and tiredness decrease substantially when you exercise outside.

 Cycling clearly has an edge here because apart from working up a sweat, you are also exploring.
-You can only cycle on a stationary bike facing the wall for so long before you start checking your watch.
+You can only cycle on a stationary bike facing the wall for so long before you start checking your sports watch.
 While outdoor cycling, however, you are less aware of the time you are putting into your workout, and thus you are less edgy.
 Also, scientists have found that the exposure to plants and trees while exercising outside boosts your immune system.
 Plants utilize airborne chemicals to protect themselves from insects, bacteria, and fungus.
 These substances known as phytoncides have been found to be beneficial to humans too.
 People who routinely work out outdoors have been found to experience a 50% increase in their killer cells.

 3. Effort and Cost